gabrielbazan/lycheepy/README.md

 }
 ```

-You can specify which outputs of which processes of the chain will be automaticly published.
+You can specify which outputs of which processes of the chain will be automatically published.
 And you simply need to use the "publish" property of the chain, as you can see on the example above.
 That property is an object, where its keys are the processes identifiers, and each one of them have a list of which outputs we wish to publish.
 Just as simple as that.

 #### Listing Chains